-One of the first campaigns I ever made:
+It’s one of the first campaigns I ever made.

-The agency was Cromer Titterton, my creative partner was Alastair Wood, the typographer was Andy Dymock, and the photographer was Duncan Sim, the photographer’s assistant was a scruffy, curly-haired Brummie called Malc.
+The agency was Cromer Titterton, my writer was Alastair Wood, the typographer was Andy Dymock and the photographer was Duncan Sim.

 We shot for three weeks to get the three shots above.